Northwest Natural (NYSE:NWN) Issues FY 2022 Earnings Guidance

-Northwest Natural (NYSE:NWN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+Northwest Natural (NYSE:NWN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $2.45-$2.65 for the period, compared to the consensus EPS estimate of $2.53.
 The company issued revenue guidance of -.

 Northwest Natural Announces Dividend

 Several hedge funds have recently made changes to their positions in NWN.
-Vanguard Group Inc. grew its stake in shares of Northwest Natural by 7.7% during the 1st quarter.
-Vanguard Group Inc. now owns 3,878,324 shares of the utilities provider’s stock worth $200,586,000 after acquiring an additional 277,421 shares in the last quarter.
-State Street Corp grew its stake in shares of Northwest Natural by 16.9% in the first quarter.
-State Street Corp now owns 1,562,357 shares of the utilities provider’s stock valued at $80,805,000 after buying an additional 226,118 shares in the last quarter.
-JPMorgan Chase & Co. grew its stake in shares of Northwest Natural by 80.0% in the first quarter.
-JPMorgan Chase & Co. now owns 234,887 shares of the utilities provider’s stock valued at $12,149,000 after buying an additional 104,423 shares in the last quarter.
-Sei Investments Co. bought a new position in shares of Northwest Natural in the first quarter valued at $2,223,000.
-Finally, BNP Paribas Arbitrage SA grew its stake in shares of Northwest Natural by 74.7% in the first quarter.
-BNP Paribas Arbitrage SA now owns 97,889 shares of the utilities provider’s stock valued at $5,063,000 after buying an additional 41,861 shares in the last quarter.
-64.11% of the stock is owned by institutional investors.
+US Bancorp DE raised its holdings in Northwest Natural by 2.0% in the first quarter.
+US Bancorp DE now owns 11,286 shares of the utilities provider’s stock valued at $584,000 after acquiring an additional 219 shares in the last quarter.
+AQR Capital Management LLC increased its stake in Northwest Natural by 0.7% in the second quarter.
+AQR Capital Management LLC now owns 42,695 shares of the utilities provider’s stock valued at $2,267,000 after purchasing an additional 286 shares during the last quarter.
+PNC Financial Services Group Inc. increased its stake in Northwest Natural by 3.8% in the first quarter.
+PNC Financial Services Group Inc. now owns 11,560 shares of the utilities provider’s stock valued at $598,000 after purchasing an additional 420 shares during the last quarter.
+Envestnet Asset Management Inc. increased its stake in Northwest Natural by 8.2% in the first quarter.
+Envestnet Asset Management Inc. now owns 5,581 shares of the utilities provider’s stock valued at $289,000 after purchasing an additional 422 shares during the last quarter.
+Finally, Guardian Wealth Management Inc. increased its stake in Northwest Natural by 12.1% in the first quarter.
+Guardian Wealth Management Inc. now owns 5,257 shares of the utilities provider’s stock valued at $272,000 after purchasing an additional 568 shares during the last quarter.
+Institutional investors and hedge funds own 64.11% of the company’s stock.

 Northwest Natural Company Profile